Enrico Letta: Secretary of the Democratic Party

-In July 2022, tensions arose within the governing majority especially between Giuseppe Conte, leader of the Five Star Movement, and Prime Minister Draghi.
-Letta, who was trying to form a broad centre-left coalition with the M5S in the following election, was particularly critic toward the possibility of a government crisis.
+In July 2022, tensions arose within the governing majority, especially between Giuseppe Conte, leader of the Five Star Movement, and Prime Minister Draghi.
+Letta, who was trying to form a broad centre-left coalition with the M5S in the following election, was particularly critical of the possibility of a government crisis.
 On 13 July, Conte announced that the M5S would revoke its support to the national unity government regarding the so-called decreto aiuti (aid decree), concerning economic stimulus to contrast the ongoing energy crisis, opening a political crisis within the majority.
 On the following day, the M5S abstained and Prime Minister Draghi, despite having won the confidence vote, resigned.
 However, the resignation was rejected by President Mattarella.
 On the same day, Letta stressed that a government crisis needed to be officially opened in the Parliament, adding that "Italy deserved to stand with a strong personality like that of PM Draghi and the team that was around him."
 However, on 21 July, Draghi resigned again after a new confidence vote in the Senate failed to pass with an absolute majority, following the defections of M5S, Lega, and Forza Italia; A snap election was called for 25 September 2022.

 After the 2022 general election, Enrico Letta conceded defeat and announced that he would not stand at the congress to elect the new party secretary.
 He was succeeded by Elly Schlein, following the election on 26 February 2023.

 Personal life

 Letta is married to Gianna Fregonara, an Italian journalist, with whom he had three children, Giacomo, Lorenzo and Francesco.

 Letta is known to be fond of listening to Dire Straits and playing Subbuteo; he is also an avid supporter of A.C.
 Milan.
-In addition to his native Italian, Letta speaks French and English fluently.
+In addition to his native Italian, Letta speaks French, English, and Spanish fluently.